How To Stage An Intervention Without It Being Too Overwhelming

 It is true that the media mostly portrays interventions with very happy endings, but, more often than not, interventions end badly in reality, and these mostly happen if the person starts feeling overwhelmed.

 These kinds of situations are to be avoided at all costs, and the intervention team must observe specific steps if a successful intervention will be achieved.
-These steps are as follows;

 1. Choose the closest people

 An intervention always involves a small unit of close family and friends, and the goal is to help the person acknowledge that they have a struggle, the struggle is hurting them and hurting their loved ones, they need help, and they have all the support and love that they need.
-According to this website, passing this message successfully requires that the intervention team only consists of people that the person loves, respects, and listens to.
+According to this website, passing this message successfully requires that the intervention team consists only of people that the person loves, respects, and listens to.
 Anyone who is struggling with a form of addiction or substance abuse should not be on the team.
-It can become overbearing if there is as little as one person that they don’t trust or respect in the group.
+It can become overbearing if there is as little as one person whom they donโt trust or respect in the group.

 3. Seek guidance

-It’s okay to seek the advice of a professional interventionist.
+Itโs okay to seek the advice of a professional interventionist.
 A professional interventionist can either be a psychologist, a social worker, or a psychiatric doctor.
 With their guidance, you know what to expect and precisely what to do ahead of the event, or you might risk holding an intervention where things might get out of hands, which means it might get overwhelming.

 4. Plan

 Without proper and strategic planning, things as little as to where the meeting holds can make emotions run uncontrollably high at an intervention.
 You have to carefully choose a venue that the person will be comfortable with, the date and time of the meeting, and the list of attendees.
+The more prepared and thoughtful everyone is, the greater the chance the person will feel supported enough to take those first steps toward finding the strength to overcome addiction.

 5. Avoid Impulsiveness

 Everything that should be said by everyone on the team should be premeditated, and if possible, discussed and rehearsed before the meeting.
-No matter how the person responds, team members should ensure that they don’t get moved to speak based on emotions.
+No matter how the person responds, team members should ensure that they donโt get moved to speak based on emotions.

 6. Prepare Your Impact Statements